-Learn Icario’s top 4 tips to avoid the scariest thing in healthcare engagement—member abrasion.
+Learn Icario’s top four tips to avoid the scariest thing in healthcare engagement—member abrasion.

 Call when people want you to.
 Or don’t call at all.

 Everyone has personal preferences unique to who they are.
-Some people buy newspapers to get their dose of daily news while others tune into podcasts.
-That’s the beauty of the world we live in now—we’ve got options.
-The same is true for healthcare communications, it’s not all about direct mail or live agent calls anymore.
-Although these channels are still incredibly effective for some populations, text messaging, email, and interactive voice calls are expanding healthcare’s outreach options.
+Some people buy newspapers to get their daily news, while others tune into podcasts.
+That’s the beauty of the world we live in—we’ve got options.
+The same is true for member communications.
+It’s not all about direct mail or live agent calls anymore.
+Although these channels are still incredibly effective for some populations, text messaging, email, and interactive voice calls expand healthcare outreach options.
 Leverage them to reduce member abrasion.

-Adopt a strong data strategy that’s friendlier than Casper!
+Adopt a data strategy that’s strong—and friendly.

-If the data you are using is incomplete or siloed across your organization, you aren’t getting a complete picture of your members.
-This means you may be engaging the right people, but it’s likely you are sending the wrong types of messages at the wrong time.
+If your data is incomplete or siloed across your organization, you aren’t getting a complete picture of your members.
+This means you may be targeting the right people, but you are likely sending the wrong types of messages at the wrong time to the wrong cell number, email, or physical address.
 This leads to unanswered calls, ignored text messages, and papers in the trash—the very thing you don’t want.

 Don’t try to fact people into action.
 Tell a compelling story instead.

 Use incentives strategically.
-Otherwise you’ll get ghosted.
+Otherwise, you’ll get ghosted.